stytchauth/stytch-ios/README.md

 1. Are there guides or sample apps available to see this in use?
     1. Yes!
 There is a SwiftUI macOS/iOS Demo App included in this repo, available [here](https://github.com/stytchauth/stytch-swift/tree/main/StytchDemo).

+### Questions?

+Feel free to reach out any time at support@stytch.com or in our [Slack](https://join.slack.com/t/stytch/shared_invite/zt-nil4wo92-jApJ9Cl32cJbEd9esKkvyg)

 ## License

 The Stytch Swift SDK is released under the MIT license.
 See [LICENSE](LICENSE) for details.